Pavitra (2013 film)

-Pavitra is a 2013 Telugu adult film directed by Janardhana Maharshi starring Shriya Saran, Roja Selvamani, Tanikella Bharani and Kaushik Babu in pivotal roles.
+Pavitra is a 2013 Indian Telugu-language adult film directed by Janardhana Maharshi starring Shriya Saran, Roja Selvamani, Tanikella Bharani and Kaushik Babu in pivotal roles.
 K. Sadhak Kumar and G. Maheswara Reddy produced this film on Aadesh films Banner.
 The Soundtrack is scored by M.M.
 Srilekha.
 Shriya seen in a bold role of a prostitute in this film.
 Pavitra also released in Tamil and Malayalam.

-The film's Tamil version titled "En Peyar Pavitra" which released on the eve of Saran's birthday.
-Also the makers have retained the Telugu title for the Malayalam version as well.

-The film is certified A Certificate because of explicit contents and it was released in Hindi language titled "Jism ki Aag 2" which produced by Prime Films A.K.
-Ansari (Promotion and Marketing by Filmsexchange), the trailer was released on YouTube.

 According to the director, the film is inspired from a real incident where a prostitute, who was humiliated by a politician, goes on to defeat him in an election.
 Pavitra's audio already making waves amongst music buffs before the film release, the film's platinum disc function was held on 19 May to celebrate the audio success.
-The film was released on 7 June 2013, to good reviews and emerged as a commercial success.
+The film was released on 7 June 2013, to negative reviews and emerged as a box office failure.

 Plot

 A woman becomes hospitalized due to health problems.
 Her brother (AVS) is willing to sell one of his kidneys to help her.
 Before anything happens, the daughter of this woman, an eighteen-year-old girl, Pavitra (Shriya Saran), stops her uncle, saying there has to be another way.
 When her uncle tells her the only thing she can do is sell her body for money, she says she will do just that.
 Though there is hesitation from her uncle he gives in to her idea.
-Pavitra becomes a prostitute in order to save her mother from death, and make sure her uncle doesn't sell his kidney.
+Pavitra becomes a prostitute in order to save her mother from death, and make sure her uncle does not sell his kidney.

-Even though she had paid many lakhs to the hospital, her mother had still died.
+Even though she had paid many lakhs to the hospital, her mother still died.
 Even after her mother's death, she continued to be a prostitute, having no other thing to do.
 She makes it a habit of donating blood every few months in the same hospital of her mother's death, once when she is leaving the hospital after donating, she comes in contact with a suicide case.
 The girl who tried to commit suicide lived because of Pavitra.
 The reason behind her death attempt, was a man, Siva (Sivaji).
-Siva is a cruel man, who takes advantage of girls and their money, he easily blackmails them with only one camera and a laptop.
-The girl warns Pavitra, not to take revenge for her, however, Pavitra is a strong woman and she decides to blackmail Siva.
-After a few blackmailing phone calls, not only Pavitra gains 5 lakhs for herself, the girl, and other girls that Siva cheated, but Siva is also arrested for his wrongdoings.
+Siva is a cruel man who takes advantage of girls and their money.
+He easily blackmails them with only one camera and a laptop.
+The girl warns Pavitra not to take revenge for her; however, Pavitra is a strong woman and she decides to blackmail Siva.
+After a few blackmailing phone calls, not only does Pavitra gain 5 lakhs for herself, the girl, and other girls that Siva cheated, but Siva is also arrested for his wrongdoings.